carlos157oliveira/Calculus/index.md

 ### Plotting expressions

-The application has this bonus feature which is plot the original expression and the result that is displayed!
-Although it needs to be an univariable expression.
-If the expression is multivariable, consider substituting for the variables that won't be used their numerical fixed values.
+Not only can the application calculate derivatives and integrals, it can even plot the original expression and the displayed result!
+This only works with a univariable expression.
+If the expression is multivariable, consider substituting the variables that won't be used with numerical fixed values.

 After a result has been stored by the application, use the plot button.
 ![plot window](https://raw.githubusercontent.com/carlos157oliveira/Calculus/gh-pages/img/7.png)